aharoJ/aharoJ/README.md

 <!-- # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~     .................................       ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ # -->
 <h2 align="center"><a> about me 🧍‍♂️ </a> </h2>

----

-- I plan to pursue a PhD in computer science and become a professor where I can share my knowledge and passion for technology with future generations.
-- Passionate for software architecture, machine learning, pipelines, and hacking
-- I am committed to life long learning and embody Albert Einsteins words:
-  - Wisdom is not a product of schooling but of the lifelong attempt to acquire it.

 <!-- START -->
 <table><tr><td valign="top" width="15%">
 <h2 align="center"> <a> physical activities </a> </h2>